material-motion/material-motion/specifications/motion_family/timeline_tween.md

 # Timeline tween motion family

-The timeline tween motion family allows a director to describe tween animations for properties on an element.
+The timeline tween motion family allows a director to describe tween animations that are placed on a normalized timeline for properties on an element.

 ## Examples